 Currently, I make use of two strains of genetically-engineered yeasts that produce light (bioluminescence) when they detect substances that mimic human estrogen (female sex hormone) or androgen (male sex hormone), as well as a strain that decreases in light production in the presence of toxic substances.
 Increasingly, the public has grown aware of the potential harm of substances like bisphenol A (BPA) that may be found in plastics.
 I am generally interested in many areas of environmental science, especially in using biotechnology to help solve problems associated with cleaning up the environment.
 I am interested in projects that use the power of genetic engineering and/or molecular detection to answer questions about environmental issues.
 I am also specifically interested in the ecotoxicological effects of metal-nanoparticle complexes.

 Dr. Pauline M. Schwartz is a Professor in the Department of Chemistry and Chemical Engineering.
 Her research interests include designing and exploring novel computational models of chemical systems.
 Current studies in collaboration with Dr. Carl Barratt are investigating prebiotic chemistry – the chemistry to generate the chiral building blocks necessary for life and the evolution of metabolic systems from simple chemical cycles.

-Due to recent research advances at UNH, we now know that many different organisms can infect ticks and cause the symptoms of Lyme Disease.
+Due to recent research advances at the University of New Haven, we now know that many different organisms can infect ticks and cause the symptoms of Lyme Disease.
 The goal of this project is to create a curated, web-based database to store genomic data for these organisms.
 The scope of the data will be two-fold.
-In addition to data generated at UNH, it will also store and organize data gleaned from the scientific literature and from collaborating institutions.
+In addition to data generated at the University, it will also store and organize data gleaned from the scientific literature and from collaborating institutions.